 We Recommend: Monstrueux de Viroflay (SP713).
-Most of the spinach varieties we sell are hybrids that mature early and resist bolting.
+Most of the spinach varieties we offer are hybrids that mature early and resist bolting.
 For growers, these may make the better choice.
 But we also love the open pollinated heirloom Viroflay, which stands apart from the rest for its sheer size.
-It’s enormous!
 And the leaves stay tender and delicious even when the plant is fully mature.
 This is a very nice spinach for the home garden.

 For Urban Gardeners: Try Space (SP704) in containers or even window boxes.
 Space is very compact and upright, holding its leaves skyward for easy harvesting.
 Plus it’s super fast growing and very tasty.